-Late applicants to CAO will be considered by the Institute.
+Late applicants to CAO will be considered by the University.
 Late applicants are advised to notify the Admissions Office directly after they have submitted their CAO application.

 Where required these applicants will be invited to attend the aptitude test or written assessment and/or interview in May.
 Otherwise these applicants may undertake tests and/or interviews in early September.

 However, while the college will try to accommodate all applicants, we cannot guarantee that late applicants will be called for assessment.
 Please note the quota of reserved places on high demand programmes may have been filled in May by the on-time candidates.
 Late candidates may be put on a waiting list if they are successful.